httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 A preliminary request is one that contains a Sec-Purpose header field {{FETCH}} containing the value "prefetch".

 This indication is only applicable to the associated request; future preliminary requests might or might not succeed.

+This status code is not heuristically cacheable (see {{Section 15.1 of HTTP}}).
+To avoid responses with this status code being reused by a cache, they SHOULD NOT be cacheable (see {{Section 3 of HTTP-CACHING}}).

 # IANA Considerations